See also these comments for detailed reactions to the Biden Administration’s Proposed Title IX Regulations, March 15, 2023.

 - For grades 6 through college, athletic participation should be based on sex, not gender identity, regardless of hormonal treatments or surgeries.

 - Transgender athletes should be welcomed and encouraged to participate in interscholastic and intercollegiate sports based on their sex.

 - Schools and sport governing bodies can create accommodations for male or female athletes who identify as transgender and have used testosterone so long as there is no direct competition with females and no overall reduction of female athletes’ right to their percentage share, as currently defined in Title IX regulations, of all participation, scholarship, and prize-money opportunities in college and beyond.

 - Men’s and women’s coaches and teams should be educated about how to provide a welcoming environment for gender-nonconforming athletes (such as females who refuse to wear makeup and males who do wear makeup, regardless of gender identity).

 - In all cases, females have a right to safety, privacy, and dignity in single-sex changing spaces, showering and toilet facilities.[xxiii]

 - Transgender athletes should be provided with separate changing, showering, and toilet facilities if they feel uncomfortable in spaces designated for their sex.

 - Female athletes must not be allowed to take performance-enhancing drugs while competing in the female categories.

-- Trans-identified males should not be eligible to compete in the female category, regardless of performance-mitigating drugs or surgically altering any body part.[xxiv]
+- Males who identify as transgender should not be eligible to compete in the female category, regardless of performance-mitigating drugs or surgically altering any body part.[xxiv]

 8. Science Supports the Women’s Sports Policy Working Group andChampion Women’s Policy Recommendations